 Getting their food to taste so good takes a lot of work.
-Each day Atkins gets up at 2:00 a.m. to begin the process by firing up the smoker, which he brought in from Texas.
-Once it gets going he can sometimes get back to sleep for a couple hours before having to get back to prepping food for the day.
+Atkins gets up at 2:00 a.m. every day to fire up the smoker, which he brought in from Texas.
+Once it gets going, he can sometimes get back to sleep for a couple hours before returning to prep food for the day.

-As Big Stick approaches its first year of existence serving the people of Whatcom County, Atkins seems to enjoy being a part of the food truck business culture.
+As Big Stick approaches its first year of serving the people of Whatcom County, Atkins seems to enjoy being a part of the food truck business culture.
 “There are a group of people I talk to on a regular basis like Big Trouble, JT BBQ and Cubano Cubano.
-All of them have been in the food industry for a long time and they’ve really helped me,” says Atkins.
+All of them have been in the food industry for a long time and they’ve really helped me,” he says.

-Atkins has enjoyed the sense of camaraderie that Whatcom County food trucks have together.
+Atkins has enjoyed the sense of camaraderie that Whatcom County food trucks have.

-Atkins enjoys that he gets to cook good food all the time, constantly meets new people and can collaborate with other local businesses.
-One example Atkins shares is of an event held for the Seattle Seahawks Monday Night Football game at Overflow Taps in Barkley Village.
-“It was fun because we got to create a special menu for the event.”
+Atkins loves that he gets to cook good food all the time, constantly meets new people and can collaborate with other local businesses.
+One example he shares is of an event held for the Seattle Seahawks Monday Night Football game at Overflow Taps in Barkley Village.
+“It was fun because we got to create a special menu.”
 With the awesome BBQ, brews and football, it made for a great night that was fun to be a part of.

 While Atkins and his family enjoy running the food truck, they have additional dreams for their business in the future.
 They will strive to become more and more involved with events that are important in our community.
-Atkins shares that he would also love there to be a Big Stick BBQ location without wheels.
+Atkins shares that he would also like to launch a Big Stick BBQ location without wheels.
 “Ultimately, we’d love to have a brick and mortar restaurant here in Bellingham.
 We’ll always have the food truck, but we’d love that.”
-Atkins and company aim to serve up the best BBQ anyone has ever eaten.
-After eating a Big Stick BBQ brisket sandwich for lunch and tasting how great their food is, it’ll likely be one hoppin’ place!

 Big Stick BBQ can be found at K2, Wander, Stones Throw and the Public Market each week.
 Make sure to stop by and try their brisket sandwich.
 Their schedule, menu and even the neat story behind their name can be found at bigstickbbq.me.